CHRISTUS HOUSE COMMUNITY LIFE

 Up to 20 students annually rent and reside in fully furnished private rooms and share all other spaces - learn more about our accommodations here.
 Residents must demonstrate social maturity, accountability, academic commitment, and a desire to grow in doing justice, loving kindness, and living with humility.

-Good Soil is multinational, antiracist, and LGBTQ-affirming.
+Good Soil commits itself to antiracism and is LGBTQ-affirming.

 We celebrate the diversity of human expression and identity, and grow from a Gospel that insists on